-Concentrates are becoming some of the most popular cannabis products, and some experts expect their sales to surpass even flower within the next few years.
-As more and more people try cannabis concentrates, everybody seems to have the same question: “What’s the difference between shatter and wax?”
+Concentrates are becoming some of the most popular cannabis products.
+Some experts expect their sales to surpass even flower within the next few years.
+As more and more people try concentrates everybody seems to have the same question: “What’s the difference between shatter and wax?”
 Before you can decide which type of cannabis concentrate is best, it’s important to start with a general understanding of what concentrates are.

 As the name suggests, cannabis concentrates are potent extracts made from raw flower.
 They often have THC potency levels over 80%, which makes them a lot more powerful than even the strongest cannabis flower in the world.
 Instead of smoking a whole bowl or joint, just a dab of these concentrates will be enough to take you where you want to go.
 That’s why consuming cannabis concentrates is often referred to as “dabbing.”

 There are a few different ways to make a cannabis concentrate.
 The most popular method by far involves something called Butane Hash Oil (BHO) extraction.
 This process uses heat and butane to separate cannabinoids, terpenes and flavonoids from the cannabis plant material.
 The active ingredients are collected as BHO and the butane itself is removed to make this product safe for consumption.
 This is where the difference between shatter and wax starts to become apparent.

 Shatter and Wax Dabs